 "Circa 2002, we start to see the emergence of a pattern: 1) Amazon had encountered a bottleneck to growth, 2) it had determined that some internal process or resource was the bottleneck, 3) it had realized that it could not possibly develop and deploy enough resources internally to remove that bottleneck, so 4) it instead removed the bottleneck by building an interface to allow the broader market to solve it en masse, so that they can become a customer of their own open platform.
 This exact pattern was repeated with vendor selection (Amazon Marketplace), technology infrastructure (Amazon Web Services, or AWS), and merchandising (Amazon’s Catalog API).

-Q: How has Amazon solved internal bottlenecks while running an unbounded search at internet-scale with infinite shelf space?
+Prompt: How has Amazon solved internal bottlenecks while running an unbounded search at internet-scale with infinite shelf space?

-A: (By building and becoming a customer of their own) open platforms.
+(By building and becoming a customer of their own) open platforms.

 Platforms are the algorithm¶

 Walmart built Retail Link to share its inventory levels and internal projections with vendors.
 However, there is a crucial difference: lock-in.
 Because the suppliers who want to sell through Walmart must use Retail Link, there's no external pressure to keep improving the service.